-The goal of the Fermilab Test Beam Facility (FTBF) program is to provide flexible, equal and open access to test beams for all detector tests, with relatively low bureaucratic overhead and a guarantee of safety, coordination and oversight.
+The Fermilab Test Beam Facility (FTBF) is a Particle Physics Division-operated, high-energy beam facility devoted to Detector R&D. The Facility is located on the Fermi National Accelerator Laboratory site in Illinois, United States, on the west side of the Meson Detector Building.
+The FTBF program provides flexible, equal, and open access to test beams for all detector tests, with relatively low bureaucratic overhead and a guarantee of safety, coordination and oversight.

-Hundreds of researchers come and go through the FTBF, testing their detectors on one of the two test beams.
-The FTBF is the only facility in the United States that allows scientists from all over the world to test their detectors with high-energy hadron beams.
-Some experiments run for 24 hours a day, seven days a week, for several weeks.
-Since the facility began operating in 2005, it has served over 633 collaborators on 45 experiments in 24 countries.
+Hundreds of researchers come and go through the FTBF, testing their detectors on one of the two beamlines.
+MTest and MCenter produce a variety of particle types and a range of energies in which users can test equipment to prepare for running a full experiment.
+FTBF is the only facility in the United States that allows scientists from all over the world to test their detectors with high-energy hadron beams.
+Experiments can run for 24 hours a day, seven days a week, for several weeks.
+Sharing beam time is also allowed and encouraged.

 FY17 Beam Requests